Strictures of the ureters and urethra are treated by Urologists.

 - Ileal ureteral substitution

-If you need care for ureteral or urethral stricture disease, contact Dr. Shteynshlyuger, an expert in management of complex urologic conditions.
+If you need care for ureteral or urethral stricture disease, contact Dr. Shteynshlyuger, an expert in the management of complex urologic conditions.

 Urethral Stricture